Skip to content

 The course is aimed at staff in the disability sector whose role involves:

-• Facilitating advocacy/person centred plans with people using the service; and/or
+• Facilitating advocacy/person centred plans with people using the service; and

 • Performing a supervisory role within an organisation that supports advocacy/PCP